cursorless-dev/cursorless/docs/contributing/scope-support-per-language.md

 ### c - Unsupported facets

-These facets are not supported yet a needs a developer to implement them\
+These facets are not supported yet and needs a developer to implement them\
 _Note that in many instances we actually do support this scope, but we have not yet updated `languageScopeSupport` to reflect this fact_

 - anonymousFunction